March 2, 2016

-MTAS was asked whether a municipal court may suspend a person’s driver’s license for non-driving violations.
+Question: May a municipal court suspend a person’s driver’s license for non-driving violations?

 Melissa Ashburn forwarded me your question about suspending a person’s license for failure to appear/pay on general city ordinance violations.
 The short answer is, outside of traffic violations, the court cannot send in a driver license for suspension.

 I suspect the information received from the criminal court relates to TCA 40-24-105(b)(1):

 A license issued under title 55 for any operator or chauffeur shall be revoked by the commissioner of safety if the licensee has not paid all litigation taxes, court costs, and fines assessed as a result of disposition of any offense under the criminal laws of this state within one (1) year of the date of disposition of the offense.
 The license shall remain revoked until such time as the person whose license has been revoked provides proof to the commissioner of safety that all litigation taxes, court costs, and fines have been paid.